Mnpezz/searchGitHubPages/README.md

   - Have documentation or website-related topics
 - Limited to 100 results per search (GitHub API limitation)
 - Has rate limiting (60 requests per hour for unauthenticated users)
+- Searches both users and repositories
+- Automatically checks if found users have GitHub Pages

 ## Local Development